Investigations

 Cairo

-After more than six months of searching, we finally got in touch with Khaled’s brother Mohammed.
+After more than six months of searching, we finally were put in touch with Khaled’s brother Mohammed.
 He told us they would be happy to speak if we met them in Cairo.
 So in mid 2023, with Maia unavailable, Rasmus and Joe travelled to the Egyptian capital.

 By the banks of the Nile, we sat planning what we would ask the man who had spent 10 years asking the same questions as we had – who killed his family.